What Does Epoxy Not Stick To?

 Silicone

-This is one of the most popular and most effective go-to materials to use when epoxy resin casting.
-Epoxy resin has a very hard time bonding with silicone which makes it perfect for making molds.
+This is one of the most popular and effective materials for epoxy resin casting.
+Epoxy resin bonds very poorly with silicone, making it perfect for making molds.

 Pro tip: Depending on the surface of the silicone mold you are using, your epoxy project could be smooth and shiny or dull and textured.
 It truly depends on the quality and design of the silicone mold.